 Dental disease is the single most common health problem diagnosed in dogs, affecting over 80% of dogs by the age of three, according to the American Veterinary Medical Association.
-Left untreated, it causes chronic pain, tooth loss, and bacterial infections that spread to the heart, kidneys, and liver.
+Left untreated, it causes chronic pain, tooth loss, and bacterial infections that spread to the heart, kidneys, and liver — a particular concern for senior dogs, whose immune systems are less able to fight off the spread.

 Why Brushing Works: The Science of Plaque